dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 {{< /collapse >}}

 All preparations are now complete.
-Now, we can start (Finally! 😁).
+Now, we can start (Finally! 😃).

 ## Syntax

-Introduction to yuck syntax, scss syntax and some handy shell commands.
+Introduction to yuck syntax, SCSS syntax and some handy shell commands.

 ### Yuck Syntax

-The above heading may be confusing for new users but it is legitimate 🤣.
+The above heading may be confusing for new users, but it is legitimate 🤣.
 The configuration file is literally called `eww.yuck`.
 Which is even more funny.

-> Eww is configured using its own language called yuck.
+> "EWW" is configured using its own language called yuck.
 Using yuck, you declare the structure and content of your widgets, the geometry, position, and behavior of any windows, as well as any state and data that will be used in your widgets.
-Yuck is based around S-expressions, which you may know from lisp-like languages.
+"Yuck" is based around S-expressions, which you may know from lisp-like languages.

 Yuck is a lisp-based language (which is _based_) that uses parentheses quite